ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 ![quantize](./images/quantize.png)

-There are several ways to lay out a toplogiy scheme for an ADC.
+There are several ways to lay out a topology scheme for an ADC.
 Below is an example of one that also happens to be a 3-bit decoder, although it is simplified a little:

 ![ADCTop](./images/ADC_Topology.jpg)

 If this is something you're interested in designing, you'll need to do a little further reading elsewhere.
-Design of an ADC is an art, and we do not have the time to cover it in this course.
+Design of an ADC is an art, and we (unfortunately) do not have the time to cover it in this course.

 In this section, you will set up the analog-to-digital converter (`ADC`) and repeatedly check it to update a global variable.
 Since there is always some amount of noise, you will smooth out the readings by creating a boxcar averaging mechanism and using that average to update a variable.